7 Seltzers And Sparkling Waters, Ranked From Worst To Best

 Cost: $0.58 per 12-oz. can

-LaCroix has, for the most part, held up as a seltzer option.
-As you'd expect from purified water, the flavor here is almost nonexistent.
-The texture is rather effervescent, disappearing off the tongue more quickly than most of the others.
-Still, there's a touch more carbonation than you'll find with Belle Vie (more on that later).
 There's a reason LaCroix is so popular, with a drinking experience that's as soft as the color and design of the can.
-I'm also going to award extra points for visibility, since it's one of the easiest brands to find without lemon, grapefruit, or other additives.
-If it weren't so damned expensive, my fridge might yet be full of LaCroix.
+I'm also going to award extra points for visibility, since it's one of the easiest brands to find a natural flavor, without lemon, grapefruit, or other additives.
+If it weren't so damned expensive, my fridge might be full of LaCroix.

 3. San Pellegrino

-I tried to find this stuff in cans but wound up with the classic green bottle instead; the unit price has been adjusted accordingly.
-San Pellegrino's flavor and textural profiles are strikingly similar to the ALDI brand, and I can see why Italians love it.
-It should also be noted that this is one of three entries not to feature zeroes across its nutrition label: San Pellegrino and Perrier both feature 60 mg of calcium per 12 fluid ounces, which is in line with their standing as "mineral water."
-But San Pellegrino also adds 10 mg of sodium to the mix, which perhaps explains its interesting taste.
-I could talk about the relative evils of Nestlé, but I'll let you Google that topic for yourself.
-If you find yourself at an outdoor café with a plate of pasta before you, there are certainly worse things to drink.
+I tried to find this stuff in cans but wound up with the classic green bottle instead (the unit price has been adjusted accordingly).
+San Pellegrino's flavor and textural profiles are strikingly similar to the Aldi brand, and I can see why Italians and others love it.
+It should also be noted that this is one of three entries not to feature zeroes across its nutrition label: San Pellegrino and Perrier both feature 60 milligrams of calcium, which is in line with their standing as "mineral water."

-2. ALDI’s Pur Aqua Belle Vie
+2. Aldi's Pur Aqua Belle Vie

 Cost: $0.35 per 12-oz. can

-The most economical pick of the litter just narrowly misses out on the top spot.
-Indeed, ALDI's store brand is the undisputed champ around my house.
-The flavor of this flavorless liquid is beautiful: smooth, mild, and mouth-filling, with a perfect balance of carbonation.
-This stuff just tastes clean, and I could drink it by the gallon.
 It also helps that it comes in at about half the price of LaCroix.
 The only problem is its availability.
-In each ALDI store I've visited, pallets of Belle Vie are more or less parked on the sales floor, with their various flavors intermixed.
+In each Aldi store I've visited, pallets of Belle Vie are more or less parked on the sales floor, with their various flavors intermixed.
 It's up to me, the consumer, to Jenga a few of these 12-packs out.
 But with a wonderful texture and price, I'm willing to put in the effort.

 1. Perrier

 Perrier was the last of the entrants I sampled.
 And yet, even with a belly full of water, the first sip came with an immediate realization: This feels the most like a beverage.
 Maybe it's the green bottle (again, no cans in my area), or perhaps the connection of mental circuits.
 This was the first brand of seltzer I became familiar with, thanks to a series of crime novels by Lawrence Block.
 The protagonist, Matthew Scudder, is a private detective and recovering alcoholic who sips Perrier in place of bourbon.
-Regardless of my personal brain chemistry, though, the makeup of this liquid itself is pitch perfect.
-Its minerals and CO2 strike a balance between tannic and thirst quenching.
-Due to Perrier's high cost and Nestlé ownership, I generally go with the ALDI Belle Vie fizzy water, but in a vacuum, Perrier still holds the crown.

 Now, if you'll excuse me, I have seven open containers of water on my table.
 Fortunately, my house plants are looking particularly thirsty.